-Thrust and Torque coefficient and Efficiency versus advance ratio are also plotted in Figure 5.
+Efficiency versus advance ratio is also plotted in Figure 5.

 Fig. 5 - Blade optimized for the cruise conditions.
 Chord and twist angle distributions versus dimensionless radius.
-Thrust and Torque coefficient and Efficiency versus advance ratio.
+Efficiency versus advance ratio.

 Many other optimum propeller were designed; differences between propellers are quite light; however, the two blades propeller seems to have a slight advantage in term of weight and it is easier to built and cheaper then a three blades one.
 The analysis has shown the hypothetical possibility to obtain a 90% efficiency propeller for cruise condition and about 80% for climb condition.
 This results are quite good if compared with the maximum theoretical efficiency that it's possible to reach in such conditions.